 Christians and Muslims: Believers Together in Politically Confusing Times

-By Prof. Paul Heck
+by Dr Paul Heck

 There are a lot of forces in the world that want us Muslims and Christians to see each other as enemies.
 This makes it important for us, along with our Jewish brothers and sisters, to think deeply about what it means to live together as believers who aim to love and please God.